Mayaheros urophthalmus: Description

 Mayaheros urophthalmus reaches a maximum length of 39.4 cm.
 This fish is one of the larger cichlids.
-Its body is oval and flattened on the sides and the head is tapering towards the mouth, and its fins are spiny.
+Its body is oval and flattened on the sides and the head is tapering toward the mouth, and its fins are spiny.
 It has a base color of yellow-brown to gray-brown in most cases, that becomes intense red during breeding.
 The head and throat are reddish, especially in younger fish.
 The caudal fin and the soft sections of the dorsal and anal fins are usually more or less reddish.
 Six, wide, green-black vertical stripes run across the sides of the body between the base of the pectoral fin and the base of the caudal fin.
-A large black eye spot circled with blue-green is on the tail stem (hence the species scientific name urophthalmus (from oura, Greek for tail and ophthalmos, Greek for eye)).
-Since the distribution area of the species is relatively large, this species may occurs in different colors, which may differ from the one described above.
+A large black eye spot circled with blue-green is on the tail stem (hence the species scientific name urophthalmus, from oura, Greek for tail and ophthalmos, Greek for eye).
+Since its distribution area is relatively large, this species may occur in different colors, which may differ from the ones described above.